Unbreakable Kimmy Schmidt: Synopsis

 In the third season, Kimmy proceeds with the divorce from the Reverend but hits a snag when she learns that a devoted fan (guest star Laura Dern) wants to marry him.
-After getting her G.E.D., Kimmy decides to go to college and ends up at Columbia University, where she is popular but fails academically.
+After getting her G.E.D., Kimmy decides to go to college.
+She happens into a rowing scholarship at Columbia University, where she is popular but fails academically.
 She forms a friendship with Perry (Daveed Diggs), a philosophy and religion transfer student who, like Kimmy, does not fit in with the rich, elitist Ivy League students.
-Titus returns from his stint on the cruise harboring a secret and, determined to come home to Mikey with money and a job, he auditions for Sesame Street.
-However, after the man auditioning Titus asks him to perform sexual acts on a puppet, Titus leaves and runs home to Mikey.
-However, Titus sees Mikey out with another man, and breaks up with him.
+Titus returns from his stint on the cruise harboring a secret and, determined to come home to Mikey with money and a job, he records a novelty song called "Boobs in California" and auditions for Sesame Street.
+After being propositioned and sexually harassed by the puppet star of the series, Titus leaves and runs home to Mikey.
+Titus sees Mikey out with another man, and breaks up with him.
 Lillian is elected to the city council and attempts to block the construction of a supermarket chain for fear it will gentrify the neighborhood.
 She later starts a relationship with the owner of the chain (Peter Riegert).
-Meanwhile, Jacqueline and Russ execute their plan to force his family to change the name of the Redskins and Titus makes it big with the single "Boobs in California".
-At the end of season three, Titus vows to win Mikey back from his new boyfriend, Jacqueline finds a profession, and Kimmy lands a job at a tech start-up.
+Meanwhile, Jacqueline and Russ marry and successfully execute their plan to force his family to change the name of the Redskins, but after Russ is run over by a car, he emerges from months in a body cast as a handsome heartthrob, earning his family's respect but turning his back on Jacqueline to gain their affection.
+After "Boobs in California" becomes a hit in Japan, Titus gets a mild burst of fame, which Jacqueline helps him negotiate.
+At the end of season three, Titus vows to win Mikey back from his new boyfriend, Jacqueline finds a new calling as Titus' agent, and Kimmy lands a job at a tech start-up.

-In the fourth and final season, Kimmy is working at Giztoob, the tech company started by a former classmate at Columbia, and Jacqueline is representing Titus as his agent.
-After acting in an anti-bullying performance for a middle school, Titus gets a job as director of the school play and, in an attempt to impress Mikey, pretends to write and star in a superhero television show called The Capist, starring Greg Kinnear.
-Meanwhile, Lillian's boyfriend Artie dies and she is put in charge of his adult daughter's trust.
-Kimmy reunites with Donna Maria, who is now a successful businesswoman.
-Outraged and inspired by men's rights activists, Kimmy writes a children's book that empowers girls and encourages boys to be kind; by the end of season four, Kimmy has found success as a children's author.
-Season 4 features two episodes that veer from the main plot.
-In the first, a standalone mockumentary episode, Jacqueline's former boy toy Doug, a.k.a.
-DJ Fingablast, creates a true crime documentary called Party Monster: Scratching the Surface, which sympathizes with the Reverend and paints Kimmy and the other Mole Women negatively.
-The second episode, "Sliding Van Doors", presents an alternate universe in which Kimmy is never kidnapped, Titus does not audition for The Lion King in 1998, Jacqueline does not marry Julian Voorhees, and Lillian runs a Latin street gang.
-The series concludes with each of the main four characters finding success and purpose in new ventures.